matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 wants to make sure the VM hosting the WordPress site has enough resources.
 Which resources can you configure when launching a WordPress site using Cloud Launcher?
 Answer: Disk type, Disk size, Machine type.
-You can change the configuration of any of the items listed, so option D is correct.
 You can also specify firewall rules to allow both HTTP and HTTPS traffic or change the zone in which the VM runs.

 30) You have acquired a 10 GB data set from a third-party research firm.
 A group of data scientists would